Ethio Telecom: History

-Frehiwot Tamru serving as the current Chief Executive Officer since 1 August 2018 preceded by Andualem Admassie who served five years.
+Frehiwot Tamiru is serving as the current chief executive officer since 25 July 2018 replaced Andualem Admassie who served five years.
 Frehiwot previously worked as Deputy CEO for Internal Support Service for then Ethiopian Telecommunication Corporation.
 She told Capital that she managed all surveillance quality protocols.

 By 26 August 2020, Ethio telecom planned to extended 842 new infrastructure site during 2020 fiscal year.
 This infrastructure expected to enable the company to host additional 5.2 million new customers.
 During this fiscal year, the company planned to generate 55.5 billion birr in revenue, a 16pc growth from the last fiscal year.
 It also plans to boost the country's telecom density to 51.3%.
-At the end of financial year 2021/22 it generated a revenue of 61.3 billion birr and boosted the country's telecom density to 63.3% after total subscribers reached 66.59 million birr.
+At the end of financial year 2021/22 it generated a revenue of 61.3 billion birr and boosted the country's telecom density to 63.3% after total subscribers reached 66.59 million.

 In May 2021, Ethio telecom launched Telebirr, a mobile service platform.
-Frehiwot said 21.8 million users signed up with this service, making total transaction of 30.3 birr.
-On 10 May 2022, Ethio telecom commenced 5G network for pre-commercial sale in partnership of Huawei Technology after several months upgrading the predecessor 4G network.
+Frehiwot said 21.8 million users signed up with this service, making total transaction of 30.3 billion birr.
+On 10 May 2022, Ethio telecom commenced 5G network for pre-commercial sale in partnership of Huawei Technologies after several months upgrading the predecessor 4G network.
+In October 2024, Ethio telecom announced to sell its 10% stakes to citizens after formalization of transition to share company on 21 June 2024.
+The CEO of Ethio telecom Frehiwot Tamiru explained that buyers can purchase up to 3,333 shares with maximum amount of total investment of 990,000 birr.
+She noted that such purchase would incur taxes and service fees.

+Network and Infrastructure

+Cellular

+Ethio Telecom's national network infrastructure consists of 10,000 plus mobile towers providing geographical coverage to 86.5% of the country.
+The company 4G/LTE service has reached 70.8% of the population and its 5G service is available in 26 cities in by June 2025.
+While network availability has expanded significantly, a prominent "usage gap" persists, as highlighted by industry analysis from the GSMA.
+The GSMA reports that only 26% of the population covered by mobile broadband are active users.
+Primary barriers include low penetration of smart phones, lack of digital skills, and limited access to critical infrastructure, particularly electricity.

+Internet

+Ethio telecom runs fiber cables through Sudan, Djibouti, Kenya, and Somaliland terminating to the Eastern Africa Submarine Cable System.
+In 2025, the total capacity of the four lines achieved 1.83 terabits per second data transfer rate and the overall length of inland fiber cables increased to a total of 23,000 kilometers.

+Ethio telecom's Network has marginal support for IPv6.